abhi-r3v0/kiko-now/_posts/2019-11-09-logging-issues.md

 ### ADB Logcat

-*ADB Logcat* is a feature provided the command-line tool ADB, which is a tool used for communicating with the Android device from a computer.
+*ADB Logcat* is a feature provided by the command-line tool ADB, which is a tool used for communicating with the Android device from a computer.

 Let's now try to get the log of an Android device/emulator to understand this.

-Step 1: Connect your Android device or start up your emulator.
+Step 1: Connect your Android device to your PC or start up your emulator.

+Step 2: Open EVABS and navigate to

+cred://app/launch?page=https://www.google.com